dabl/dabl/doc/user_guide.rst

                            n_jobs=None, oob_score=False, random_state=None,
                            verbose=0, warm_start=False)

-Unsurprisingly, the best estimator is one that uses the highest number of iterations.
 Note that it is not possible to budget on a parameter that is part of the parameter space.

 Exhausting the budget
 ^^^^^^^^^^^^^^^^^^^^^